Heating, Cooling & Air Treatment

 Convenience

-If you like waking up to a pre-warmed room in the morning, and coming home to a warm house at night, consider a heater with a timer.
-That way, you’re only using heat when you actually need it, rather than leaving the heater on overnight or while you’re away, which is costly and ultimately unnecessary.
+If you like waking up to a pre-warmed room in the morning, and coming home to a warm house at night, choose a heater with a timer.
+That way, you’re only using heat when you need it, rather than leaving the heater on overnight or while you’re away, which is costly and ultimately unnecessary.
 Many column style and gas heaters include programmable timers, allowing you to simply set and forget.

 Heaters with inbuilt thermostats are also an excellent option, as they maintain a precise temperature over time.
 While it’s tempting to jack the thermostat up on colder nights, try to resist the urge, because every degree higher can dramatically affect your energy bill.
 If you keep it set between 18°C to 21°C, you’ll be comfortable without spending too much on power bills.